18F/css-style-guide/pages/recommended/mvv_frameworks.md

 #### When not to use:
 - Applications that don't require any updating (create, update, delete) of data.
-- When the cost of updating an apps architecture to flux is more then the cost of writing the software as it exists.
+- When the cost of updating an apps architecture to Flux is more then the cost of writing the software as it exists.

 #### Pros: